Leo-Corporation/LeoCorpLibrary-Web/documentation/Generate-a-Guid.md

 | :----: | :-------: | :---------: |
 | GuidGeneratorParameters | guidGeneratorParameters | Parameters that will impact the generated Guid |

-The `GuidGeneratorParameters.Lenght` value must be higher than 0 and lower or equal to 32.
-If not, a [`InvalidGuidLenghtException`](/Exceptions.html#invalidguidlengthexception) will be thrown.
+The `GuidGeneratorParameters.Length` value must be higher than 0 and lower or equal to 32.
+If not, a [`InvalidGuidLengthException`](/Exceptions.html#invalidguidlengthexception) will be thrown.

 Here's an example of usage: